Skip to main content

 Registrations

 This is the total number of registrations that have been collected via the registration form.
-Deleted registrations will be removed from this total.

 Every time a player fills out and submits the registration form, it counts as 1 registration.
 Depending on your registration limit, one player may be able to make several registrations.
 If you want to limit registrations, read more here: Registration limit.